lucee/lucee-docs/docs/04.guides/04.cookbooks/01.application-context-basic/page.md

    ////////////////////////////////////////////////////////////////
    //  APPLICATION TIMEOUT
    //  Sets the amount of time Lucee will keep the application scope alive.
-   //  This behaviour can be overridden by the tag cfapplication.
    ////////////////////////////////////////////////////////////////
    //  this.applicationTimeout = createTimeSpan( 1, 0, 0, 0 );